MLHale/GenCyber-web-content/day1/github-primer.md

 Git is based on a "de-centralized" model.
 Which means that there is no central authoritative repository.
 Every repository, Local or Remote, is fully autonomous and fully functional on its own.
 So changes made in any repository are tracked in that repository only.
 Two repositories do not communicate unless there is a explicit request to synchronize changes across them.
 This will make more sense as we work through a scenario.

-Let's open the hello-world folder on our local computer and make changes to the `README.md` file in a text editor.
+Let's open the hello-world folder in the Ubuntu Desktop OS VM and make changes to the `README.md` file in a text editor.

 ![readme](../img/primer/clonedrepo.png)